poweredbypie/textureldr/README.md

 # thanks
-thank you to absolute, italian apk downloader, and many others from the GD programming server for helping me in my learning process. especially italian apk downloader, who released a repo of all the decompiled gd classes, which was super helpful while attempting to reverse the required functionality.
+thank you to absolute, cos8o, andre, italian apk downloader, and many others from the GD programming server for helping me in my learning process. especially italian apk downloader, who released a repo of all the decompiled gd classes, which was super helpful while attempting to reverse the required functionality.